The Anatomy of Revolution: "Thermidor"

 America did not have a proper Reign of Terror and Virtue, but "the decade of the 1780s displays in incomplete forms some of the marks of Thermidor", as evidenced by the complaint of historian J.F.
-Jameson that 'sober Americans of 1784 lamented the spirit of speculation which war and its attendant disturbances had generated, the restlessness of the young, disrespect for tradition and authority, increase of crime, the frivolity and extravagance of society' (p.
-235-6).
+Jameson that 'sober Americans of 1784 lamented the spirit of speculation which war and its attendant disturbances had generated, the restlessness of the young, disrespect for tradition and authority, increase of crime, the frivolity and extravagance of society' (pp. 235–236).

 Lasting results

 Brinton finds the lasting results of the revolutions disappointing.
 In France, the revolution did away with "the old overlapping jurisdictions, the confusions and the compromises inherited from, the thousand-year struggle" between Crown and feudal nobility.
 Weights and measure "that varied from region to region, indeed from town to town" were replaced with the metric system.
 Also gone was non-decimal coinage unsuited "for long division"(p.
 239).
 Some antiquated practices were also eliminated in England (p.
 239).
 In Russia, the Bolsheviks brought industrialization, and eventually the Sputnik space satellite (p.
 240).
-Confiscated lands stayed in the hands of the new owners for the most part, redistributing land to many "small independent peasants" in France (p.
-241–2), and Puritan businessmen and clergymen in England (p.
+Confiscated lands stayed in the hands of the new owners for the most part, redistributing land to many "small independent peasants" in France (pp. 241–242), and Puritan businessmen and clergymen in England (p.
 242).

 Remaining essentially "untouched" were day-to-day social relations between husband and wife and children.
 Attempts at establishing new religions and personal habits come to naught.
 The revolutions' "results look rather petty as measured by the brotherhood of man and the achievement of justice on this earth.
 The blood of the martyrs seems hardly necessary to establish decimal coinage" (p.
 259).